 "Wunnquartier Stade": A residential project in the heart of the city

-The plots that fall within the scope of the competition include the site currently occupied by the Josy Barthel Stadium, a football field, a multi-purpose sports hall, tennis courts, the buildings of the Service Incendie et Ambulances (Fire and Ambulance Department) and the Service Hygiène (Sanitation Department), the Recycling Centre, a power plant, a crèche, and the building occupied by the Franciscan Sisters, including an open space on their property.
+The plots that fall within the scope of the competition include the site currently occupied by the Josy Barthel Stadium, a football pitch, a multi-use sports hall, tennis courts, the buildings of the CGDIS, the former Service Incendie et Ambulances (Fire and Ambulance Department) and the Service Hygiène (Sanitation Department), the Recycling Centre, a power plant, a crèche, and the building occupied by the Franciscan Sisters, including an open space on their property.

 83% of the 10 hectares of property involved belongs to the City of Luxembourg, while the remaining 17% belongs to the Congregation of the Franciscan Sisters of Mercy.

 The site is ideally located near the city centre and is well served by public transport, which is to be further developed by the extension of the tram system from Place de l'Étoile to Mamer.
 Once the "Wunnquartier Stade" project is complete, Route d'Arlon will continue to serve as one of the major traffic routes linking the capital to neighbouring municipalities to the west.
 To further promote active travel, plans have been made to add a bicycle lane to Route d'Arlon, as well as several vel'OH! bike share stations, and to create pedestrian and cycle routes linking the new residential district to the various parks in the vicinity (Rollingergrund, Limpertsberg, Belair).

 As such, the properties are ideally suited for a mixed-use development project with a focus on housing, which is one of the top priorities for the college of the mayor and aldermen of the City of Luxembourg.

 Varied and affordable housing